colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 This is determined by your software, how anxious you are to get the work done, and how well your code scales. **NOTE!
 Throwing more cores at a job does not make it run faster!** This is a common mistake and will waste compute time and prevent other users from running jobs.
 Ensure your software can use multiple cores: Inspect the parameters for your software and look for options such as 'threads', 'processes', 'cpus'; this will often indicate that it has been parallelized.
 Then run test jobs to see how well it performs with multiple cores, inching slowing from 1 to 2, 4, 8, etc, assessing the decrease in time for the job run as you increase cores.
 Programs often do not scale well -- it's important to understand this so you can choose the appropriate number.

 ### Number of Nodes
 For most software, this choice is simple: 1.
 There are *very* few software packages capable of running across multiple nodes.
 If they are capable, they will probably mention the use of technology called 'MPI' or 'openMPI'.
-Please talk to your local SCW staff about how to run this.
+Please talk to your local Supercomputing Wales staff about how to run this.
 If you wish to set this use the `--nodes` or `-N` options to sbatch.

 ### Partitions (Queues)

 Partitions, or queues, are a grouping of computers to run a certain profile of jobs.
-This could be maximum run time, # of cores used, amount of max RAM, etc. On HPCW each unique configuration of systems has its own partition.
-Earlier on we used the `sinfo` command to list the state of the cluster, one of the parameters this showed was the name of the parititons.
+This could be maximum run time, # of cores used, amount of max RAM, etc. On the Supercomputing Wales hubs each unique configuration of systems has its own partition.
+Earlier on we used the `sinfo` command to list the state of the cluster, one of the parameters this showed was the name of the partitions.

 Here is the output of `sinfo` on Sunbird in Swansea.